calumgrant/logical/docs/worklist.md

 - non-ary predicates
 foo if bar and baz.

-6. Implement some of the optimizations
-  - Unused variables.
-  - Mark certain predicates as deltas.

 - Put information into each evaluation step:

 - Create a `VariableInfo` structure